 Principal Mr. Alex Marquez:

 Mr. Marquez met his wife, Ruthie, in 1985 and they have been happily married since 1990.
-They have four boys ranging in age from 12 to 18, and stay busy managing a small urban farm in their own city backyard complete with a garden, chickens and goats.
-Their oldest son graduated from JICHS in May 2018, and their second son will graduate in May 2019.
+They have four boys ranging in age from 13 to 19, and stay busy managing a small urban farm in their own city backyard complete with a garden, chickens and goats.
+Their two oldest sons graduated from JICHS in 2018 and 2019.
 While in Florida, Mr. Marquez was involved in several community theater productions and a brass quintet.
 He co-wrote two plays and several television scripts with his long-time writing partner and friend, who is a principal in North Dakota.
 In 2004, one of their sitcom pilots placed in the semi-finals of a script competition.
 Their next endeavors include a motion picture script, a self-published novel series and several short video projects for a local production company.
-Mr. Marquez hopes one day to be able to contribute scripts and books that are family friendly, yet meaningful and inspiring.
+Mr. Marquez hopes one day to be able to contribute scripts and books that are family-friendly, yet meaningful and inspiring.
 During the spring of 2016, Mr. Marquez returned to the stage after a 15-year hiatus to play George Banks in the Forestgate Community Theatre’s production of Mary Poppins.
-For the past three semesters, Mr. Marquez has taught a class he created called Breakthrough to Better Relationships for Outlier University, a ministry of The Road @ Chapel Hills.
-Mr. Marquez was recently certified as a trainer for Strata Leadership, a company that provides character education for schools, businesses and civic organizations across the United States.
+Currently, Mr. Marquez is the Dean and a professor for Outlier University, an education ministry of the church he attends.
+Mr. Marquez immensely enjoys teaching an Outlier University class he created called Breakthrough to Better Relationships.
+He is a certified trainer and consultant for Strata Leadership, a company that provides character education and seminars for schools, businesses and civic organizations across the United States and abroad.